socheatsok78/webenv/README.md

 While `dotenv` provide a convenient way of loading environment variables from a `.env` file for Node.js, however managing environment variables for the web platform doesn't seem to be any easier.

-This project is aimed to fix the issue on the web platform.
-It a total ripped off from [`dotenv`](https://github.com/motdotla/dotenv) and [`dotenv-expand`](https://github.com/motdotla/dotenv-expand) functionality.
+This project is aimed to fix the those on the web platform by using `fetch` to request the `.env` file from your publicly accessible path.
+It a highly customized [`dotenv`](https://github.com/motdotla/dotenv) and [`dotenv-expand`](https://github.com/motdotla/dotenv-expand) functionality.

 ## Install